marklogic/marklogic-contentpump/README.md

 ## Release Note

+### What's New in mlcp and Hadoop Connector 8.0.7

+- New option to run behind a load balancer or firewall
+- Performance improvements and bug fixes

 ### What's New in mlcp and Hadoop Connector 8.0-6

 - mlcp distributed mode supports MapR 5.1, HDP 2.4 and CDH 5.8